 Meet Beatrice Nyiramutuzo from Congo

-When Beatrice arrived in the Treasure Valley in 2011, she had three kids—an 8-year-old son, a 4-year-old son, and a 6-month-old baby girl.
-Today she has four kids.
-“I give thanks to God that I’m here in Boise and my family is safe,” she says.
+Upon arriving in the Treasure Valley in 2011 with her three children—an eight-year-old son, a four-year-old son, and a six-month-old baby girl—Beatrice now oversees a household of four children.
+Grateful for her safety and the blessings of being in Boise, she acknowledges a higher purpose guiding her journey.
+“I give thanks to God that I’m here in Boise and my family is safe,” she said.
 “God has kept me alive and brought me here for a reason.
 He has a purpose for me.”

 Help from EO to start her business

-Beatrice says covid has made it harder to own a childcare business.
-“Parents are more worried for their kids now,” she says.
+Like so many others, Beatrice noted that the COVID-19 pandemic made it much harder to own a childcare business.
+“Parents are more worried for their kids now,” she said.
 “I only watched two children during the pandemic.
 I was not making enough money to take care of my own children.
 Mine was just another business that struggled during 2020.”

 Early life in Congo

 Growing up in Congo, Beatrice had six siblings.
-Today they are spread out, she says, and live in places like Denmark, and Kentucky and two of them even live near Beatrice in Boise.
-Both her parents have passed away.
-She was 6 when her father died.
-Eventually, she had to leave school to help her mother.
-Beatrice only got through four grades before leaving to help with chores and the other kids.
+Today, they are spread out and live in places ranging from Denmark to Kentucky.
+Two of them even live near Beatrice in Boise.
+Both of her parents have passed away, and she was just six when her father died.
+As a child, Beatrice had to leave school to help her mother.
+Ultimately, she only got through four grades before leaving to help with chores and help take care of her siblings.

 A dramatic departure from Congo to Rwanda

-Beatrice was 7 when her family left Congo to go to Rwanda in 1996.
+In 1996, when Beatrice was just seven years old, her family left Congo to go to Rwanda.
 It was no longer safe for them in their home country.
-She, her mother, and her siblings (six kids at the time) escaped with other mothers and children on a truck late in the evening.
+She, her mother, and her siblings (six children at the time) escaped with other mothers and children on a truck late in the evening.

-“I remember seeing 10 and 12-year-olds walking toward safety by themselves,” she says.
+“I remember seeing ten and twelve-year-old children walking toward safety by themselves,” she said.
 “We went without food or water for three days while trying to escape.
 Someone even tried to kill my mother with a machete, but she ran away.”

-During their escape, Beatrice says at times they had to sleep in one room with many people.
-Other times hundreds of people were sleeping outside, and some were dying.
-They had to hide in the jungle, which Beatrice says was very scary.
+During their escape, Beatrice recalls at times they had to sleep in small rooms packed with many people.
+In other instances, hundreds of people would be sleeping outside, which resulted in some dying.
+Yet at other times, Beatrice and her family were forced to hide in the jungle – an extremely scary experience for a young Beatrice.

 Difficulties during the genocide